Sulfonic acid

 In organic chemistry, sulfonic acid (or sulphonic acid) refers to a member of the class of organosulfur compounds with the general formula R\sS(=O)2\sOH, where R is an organic alkyl or aryl group and the S(=O)2(OH) group a sulfonyl hydroxide.
-As a substituent, it is known as a sulfo group.
 A sulfonic acid can be thought of as sulfuric acid with one hydroxyl group replaced by an organic substituent.
 The parent compound (with the organic substituent replaced by hydrogen) is the parent sulfonic acid, HS(=O)2(OH), a tautomer of sulfurous acid, S(=O)(OH)2.
 (Note: Neither the parent sulfonic acid nor the parent sulfurous acid have been isolated or even observed, although the monoanion of these hypothetical species exists in solution as an equilibrium mixture of tautomers: HS(=O)_{2}(O^{−}) S(=O)(OH)(O^{−}).)
 Salts or esters of sulfonic acids are called sulfonates.

 Preparation

 Ball-and-stick model of methanesulfonic acid.

-Aryl sulfonic acids are produced by the process of sulfonation.
-Usually the sulfonating agent is sulfur trioxide.
-A large scale application of this method is the production of alkylbenzenesulfonic acids:
+Most sulfonic acids and, indirectly, most sulfonate salts are produced by treatment of organic compounds with sulfur trioxide.
+One large scale application of this method is the production of alkylbenzenesulfonic acids: